Automate access, reduce risk, and stay audit-ready

 Rather than offering users permanent admin access, provide elevated access only when needed and for only that specific task.
 JIT eliminates long-term risky access, while JEA reduces the access scope associated with elevated activity.
 This greatly minimizes the risks to the organization if accounts are compromised.

 Continuously monitoring user activity by reviewing logs from IAM, IGA, and directory services can help mitigate account compromise risk.
 You should monitor for users logging in during abnormal hours, privilege escalation, access to high-value assets, and numerous failed login attempts.
-Automated alerts or behavioural analysis tools can help quickly identify suspicious activity associated with potentially compromised accounts.
+Automated alerts or behavioral analysis tools can help quickly identify suspicious activity associated with potentially compromised accounts.

 Even a well-conceived security program can be undermined by the mismanagement of user accounts.
 Simple oversights alter the security posture of your organization.
 For instance, the repeated occurrence of leaving an account active too long or the difficult choice to provide all users with high levels of access results in user accounts being compromised.
-Following best practices in managing user accounts, practising strong access control minimises the risk of insider threats and credential-based attacks.
+Following best practices in managing user accounts, practicing strong access control minimizes the risk of insider threats and credential-based attacks.

 When users are granted admin privileges "just because," it creates unnecessary risk.
 Privileged accounts must be restricted, monitored, and only used by those who require elevated privileges.
 It only takes one unmanaged admin account for an attacker to gain full privileges.